AWS Route 53

 AWS DataSync

-• AWS DataSync is an online data transfer service that simplifies, automates, and accelerates moving data between storage systems and services.
+• AWS DataSync is an online data movement service that simplifies, automates, and accelerates moving data between on-premises storage, other cloud providers, and AWS Storage services.

 • DataSync provides end-to-end security, including encryption and integrity validation.